darius/cant/guide.md

 exceptions?) traverse their sequence arguments using the `.first`/`.rest`/`.none?`/`.some?` methods.
-These methods are presumed to be an efficient-enough way to walk the sequence, which assumption can be wrong: for instance, for an array or a string, `.rest` returns another array or string, implying a quadratic cost of traversal.
+These methods are presumed to be an efficient-enough way to walk the sequence, which assumption can be wrong: for instance, for an array or a text, `.rest` returns another array or text, implying a quadratic cost of traversal.

 Wouldn't it be better to just change the performance profile of these `.rest` methods?
 There are a couple ways that could go: a rope-style